06 December 2021

 The third dose is only being given to people who are less likely to have had a strong immune response to the first and second dose.
 The third dose is being offered as a primary COVID-19 vaccination.
 The first two vaccinations are also part of the primary vaccinations.

-A booster jab is likely to be offered to everyone in the new year.
-This is because the evidence suggests people’s immune response to the primary vaccinations may reduce over time and need a top up.
+A booster jab will be offered to everyone by the end of January 2022.
+This is to combat the emergence of the Omicron coronavirus variant.
+There is also evidence to suggest people’s immune response to the primary vaccinations may reduce over time and need a top up.

 If you have the third primary dose, you will also be offered the booster dose.

 If you have questions about your own situation, speak to your doctor or nurse, or contact our Specialist Nurses.
 You can read more about the third primary dose vaccination on the UK’s Government Website.

 This is a personal decision, and only you can decide whether to have the vaccine.
 But it is the best way to protect yourself against severe COVID-19 illness.

 There is a lot of information on the internet about vaccines and it’s hard to know which information to trust.
 You can find the most up-to-date information about COVID-19 vaccines on the NHS website.

 It may help to talk to your family or friends if you’re not sure what to do.
 Your doctor or nurse can also talk to you about the vaccine and help you decide what’s right for you.